awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-copydata-mysql-console.md

    1. For **DBInstance ID**, enter the DB instance name of the Aurora DB instance you want to use to copy data from the Aurora cluster\.

-      To locate the endpoint details for your DB instance, see [Connecting to a DB Instance Running the MySQL Database Engine](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html) in the *Amazon Relational Database Service User Guide*\.
+      To locate the endpoint details for your DB instance, see [Connecting to a DB Instance Running the MySQL Database Engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html) in the *Amazon RDS User Guide*\.

    1. For **RDS MySQL username**, enter the user name you used when you created your MySQL database instance\.